Nearest Neighbor Sampling of Point Sets using Rays: Examples of Applications

 where $d(\cdot, \cdot)$ is either the $\ell_2$ or Wasserstein-1 distance.
 We sum $D$ according to the respective labels

 and normalize by the number of occurrences for each $a,b$ pair.
 Fig.~\ref{fig:hist_compare} shows the matrix of pairwise distances $M$ between the 16 object categories.

 Ideally, intra-object distances would be small, while inter-object distances would be large.
 As expected, Was\-ser\-stein-1 is a better metric for comparing histograms.
 Still, not all objects are correctly classified.
-When comparing histograms in not sufficient, one may consider using higher-order statistical information or neural networks to learn more complex mappings between the data and label.
+When comparing histograms in not sufficient, we consider using neural networks to learn more complex mappings, such as in \S~\ref{sec:NN}.